cggh/panoptes/documentation/importsettings.rst

 General dataset settings
 ------------------------

+Name : String : Required
+  The visible name of the dataset, as it appears in the intro page.

+NameBanner : String
+  Visible name of the dataset, as it appears in the top banner of the app.

 **Name** (*required*): The visible name of the dataset, as it appears in the intro page.

 **NameBanner**: Visible name of the dataset, as it appears in the top banner of the app.